strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 - column categories matched up with order summary columns in responsive view less than 1920.
 Still working on making it happen in the other direction.

+- responsive styling for 1920 - 500 functioning as desired.
+Refactoring needed to clean up styling and moving styles to their own sheets near components.
+Will be part of the larger refactor for owner dashboard.

 ---

 -- 1 Oct 2025 --